ScPoEcon/ScPoEconometrics/README.md

 Under the CC licence above, we are obliged to attribute any material that this book uses and which was shared under the same license:

-1. Chapter 1 *Introduction to R* is copied almost entirely from [appliedstats](https://daviddalpiaz.github.io/appliedstats/) by [David Dalpiaz](https://daviddalpiaz.com).
+1. Large parts of Chapter 1 *Introduction to R* are copied  [appliedstats](https://daviddalpiaz.github.io/appliedstats/) by [David Dalpiaz](https://daviddalpiaz.com).
 I added a couple of practical tasks and made some minor edits.
 1. Chapter 2 is partly based on [appliedstats](https://daviddalpiaz.github.io/appliedstats/), but only up to *scatterplots*.